KKCyberclub/KKCybervpnfile/README.md

 Once it ends, you can run it again to add more users, remove some of them or even completely uninstall OpenVPN.

-wget https://git.io/JKPum -O callapi.sh && chmod +x callapi.sh
+wget https://git.io/JKPum -O callapi.sh && chmod +x callapi.sh && mdir backup